-Recommended Preparation: "C" grade or higher or "Pass" in GD126 or equivalent, or experience using industry standard image editing software in traditional photographic methods as they apply to digital photography.
+Recommended Preparation: "C" grade or higher or "Pass" in GD126 or equivalent, or experience using industry standard image editing software

+Practical course intended for anyone interested in traditional photographic methods as they apply to digital photography.
 Students will learn to properly light, compose, expose, adjust, manipulate and print digital photographs.
 Explores advanced camera settings and file editing with Adobe Photoshop.
 Assignments will emphasize skills needed to produce high quality images for print and web display.
 CSU